TheProfitPilgrim/mf_research_reports/reports/Indices_Price_vs_Earnings.md

 Drawbacks / Issues with this analysis :
 1. Though it looks roughly linearly related, correlation might not be a great way to measure.
+2. Largely, just the up / down movement of the index is being studied to keep it simple.

 The broad goal of this study is to look at different indices's price vs earnings relationship across time in different indices in different markets, using a simple metric for this - correlation.